TriLogic/Trilogic.Common.Variables/README.md

 # Trilogic.Common.Variables
 A library for storing and retrieving runtime variables.

-Variables are managed using a Stack<Dictionary<string key,T value>> type structure.
+Variables are managed using a VarStack<VarSet<string,VarItem<T>>> structure.
 The lowest level of the stack is assumed to be the global scope whereas the top of stack is assumed to be the local scope.
-Get/Set/Exist operations can be limited to the local or global scopes or allowed to traverse the entire stack.
+Get/Set/Exist operations can be limited to local or global scope or allowed to traverse the entire stack.

 Values within the stack can be initialized with get/set/delete delegates to mimic readonly values, auto incrementing values or to implement any type of variable behavior desired.